Kotlin/kotlinx.coroutines/docs/select-expression.md

 ### Selecting on close

 The [onReceive][ReceiveChannel.onReceive] clause in `select` fails when the channel is closed causing the corresponding `select` to throw an exception.
-We can use [onReceiveOrNull][ReceiveChannel.onReceiveOrNull] clause to perform a specific action when the channel is closed.
+We can use [onReceiveOrNull][ReceiveChannel.onReceiveOrNull] or [onReceiveOrClosed][ReceiveChannel.onReceiveOrClosed] clause to perform a specific action when the channel is closed.
 The following example also shows that `select` is an expression that returns the result of its selected clause: